BAndresen/instructor_assistant/README.md

 "PADI® (Professional Association of Diving Instructors®) is the world’s largest ocean exploration and diver organization, operating in 186 countries and territories, with a global network of more than 6,600 dive centers and resorts and over 128,000 professional members worldwide.
 Issuing more than 1 million certifications each year, and with over 29 million certifications to date". https://www.padi.com/about/who-we-are

-PADI Scuba Diving Instructors are required to complete the 'Record_and_Referral_Form.pdf' for every student after the PADI Open Water Course.
-The Instructor's Assistant aims to make that process fast and easy.
+The Instructor's Assistant is a user-friendly tool tailored exclusively for PADI Instructors.
+With its intuitive interface and streamlined functionality, it empowers instructors to effortlessly and efficiently complete the PADI Open Water Student Completion form.
+Developed as an open-source Windows desktop application, it leverages the power of the Python programming language to provide a seamless experience for instructors in fulfilling their paperwork requirements.

 # Description